Dog and surprised woman

 cat

 Wildbore Veterinary Limited (Wildbore Vetstop) is an RCVS-accredited small-animal veterinary hospital with on-site 24-hour inpatient care and access to advanced diagnostics including a CT scanner (with a CT referral form mentioned on the website).
 The clinic is also listed as a veterinary nurse training facility.
-From the latest reviews, owners most often describe: - Fast triage for urgent cases (including being phoned back and brought in sooner than the next available booking). - Short-notice appointments, including at weekends, and appointments reported as running on time. - A large waiting area with separate cat and dog sections, and practical space for bringing dogs in.

 Our Score (86/100)